google/security-research/kernelctf/rules.md

 ## Additional eligibility rules

+### Vulnerability dupes

 Only the first submission for a vulnerability is eligible for a reward (per target).
-The COS instances are considered to be one target so there are 3 targets in total (LTS, mitigation, COS).

-This means: if a vulnerability is exploited on the latest LTS by Researcher A (but not on the other targets), then it can still be exploited on the mitigation instance and COS instances (e.g. by Researcher B or later by Researcher A), but can no longer be exploited on the latest LTS (even if the LTS kernel version is updated).
+This means: if a vulnerability is exploited on the latest LTS by Researcher A (but not on the other targets), then it can still be exploited on other targets (e.g. by Researcher B or later by Researcher A), but can no longer be exploited on the latest LTS (even if the LTS kernel version is updated).

 If a patch commit fixes multiple vulnerabilities (e.g. by backporting a new version of a component to the stable tree), we assume the root cause is the same and we consider further submissions (for the same target) as duplicates.

 If the same vulnerability is fixed in multiple patch commits (e.g. in commit A in the mainline tree and separately in commit B in the stable tree), then we still consider it as the same vulnerability, thus making further submissions (for the same target) duplicates.

+The "novel techniques" category is an exception from these rules, as in that category we are rewarding the technique, so you can target already exploited vulnerabilities.

+### Technical requirements

 Minimum 10% stability (if not specified otherwise) is required for all targets.
 Stability is measured by the [exploit_repro Github Action](https://github.com/google/security-research/blob/master/.github/workflows/kernelctf-submission-verification.yaml) which should report `Reliability: 10%` or better in the `Reproduction summary` (after a sane amount of re-runs if needed).

-The "novel techniques" category is an exception from these rules, as in that category we are rewarding the technique, so you can target already exploited vulnerabilities.
+The exploit needs to run within 5 minutes, otherwise it will be counted as a failed run when we measure stability.

 If you are unsure about eligibility, contact us on the [#kernelctf Discord channel](https://discord.gg/ECS5VnJZys) before making the submission.